opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 piping one command to another, structured .NET objects are passed instead.
 I cannot stress enough how much of an improvement is, being forced to use byte streams makes me feel like neanderthal.

-However, it is with regret, my dear reader, that I inform you Powershell is just as bad in a variety of new and exciting ways.
+It is with regret, my dear reader, that I inform you Powershell is just as bad in a variety of new and exciting ways.
 The rest of the post details my first-time user experience with Powershell.

 ### Running a program